 Birmingham Abner PIDGEON was born in Manchester about 1819.
 He became an organ builder, travelled a lot, and eventually settled in Birmingham with two of his sons and their families.
 Another son and a daughter moved to Glasgow before emigrating to Canada.

-Abner was descended from the Shropshire Pidgeons of Stanton & Shawbury.
+Abner was descended from the Shropshire Pidgeons of Shawbury.

-All the Pidgeons below came from Ireland in the 19th century.
+All these Pidgeons came from Ireland in the 19th century.
 The families are named according to where they settled.

 Liverpool & Birkenhead James PIDGEON was born in King's County about 1811.
 He came to England about 1836 or '37 with his wife Ellen and daughter Julia Maria.
 They settled in Liverpool, but Ellen died in 1854.
 After remarrying, James and his family moved south across the River Mersey to settle at Birkenhead, Cheshire.